 Other AIHW indicators

-The Children’s Headline Indicators are a set of 19 indicators.
-They are high level, measureable indicators that identify the immediate environments as particularly important to children’s health, development and wellbeing.
+The Children's Headline Indicators (CHI) are a set of 19 indicators.
+They are high level, measurable indicators that identify the immediate environments as particularly important to children’s health, development and wellbeing.

 Diabetes indicators for the Australian National Diabetes Strategy 2016–2020

-These indicators aim to inform the evidence base for assessing progress against the seven high-level goals outlined in Australian National Diabetes Strategy 2016–2020.
+The Diabetes indicators for the Australian National Diabetes Strategy 2016–2020 aim to inform the evidence base for assessing progress against the 7 high-level goals outlined in Australian National Diabetes Strategy 2016–2020.
 The goals relate to the prevention, early detection, management and care of all forms of diabetes in Australia.

-The mental health-related indicators section includes the mental health indicator library and data for two overarching sets of indicator.
+The Mental health performance indicators section includes the mental health indicator library and data for 2 overarching sets of indicator.
 These provide a measure of performance and progress in the delivery of services across the mental health sector.

 National asthma indicators